Scammed by PC Safe Network / Homesoft Solution? Here's What to Do

 In terms of having the machine cleaned: feel free to take it wherever you like, but please be advised that most computer places / tech savvy people have absolutely no clue where to look to undo the damage caused by the scammers.
 I've been dealing with this scam for over 6 years and the scammers don't make it easy to remove their remote access backdoors on purpose.

 Case in point: a client of mine took his machine to Best Buy after being scammed.
 He specifically asked that they remove all remote access and malware on the machine.
-When he got it back, I examined the machine and found they missed 5 remote access backdoors and a keylogger.
-This malicious software was capable of recording his keystrokes (passwords) and would have sent them to the scammers.
+When he got it back, I examined the machine and found they missed 5 remote access backdoors and a keylogger, which can record keystrokes and send the information back to scammers.
 In short: he was no better off than before he gave them the machine, plus he's out $150 - the price for bad tech support.
 You have been warned!

 On the other hand, I am a senior systems administrator (view my resume here) and have been dealing with this scam for over 6 years and know exactly where to look and undo the damage - contact me here.
 To date I have found over 25 remote access backdoors and variants used by the scammers.